Fort Lauderdale airport shooting: Investigation

-Santiago was identified by multiple law agencies as the only suspect, having fired a semi-automatic 9mm handgun at people in the baggage claim in Terminal 2.
+Santiago, the sole shooter in the attack, fired a semi-automatic 9mm handgun at people in the baggage claim in Terminal 2.
 Per court documents and a federal affidavit, Santiago admitted to planning the attack, buying a one-way ticket to the airport and checking a box with a Walther 9mm semiautomatic handgun and the two ammunition magazines he used in the shooting.
 He stated that he later loaded his handgun in a bathroom at the airport and "shot the first people he encountered" after coming out.

-The suspect made a flight reservation to New York City for December 31, 2016, which officials told ABC News might have been his preferred destination.
+Santiago made a flight reservation to New York City for December 31, 2016, which officials told ABC News might have been his preferred destination.
 However, he canceled the reservation, and investigators believe that the deployment of a large number of NYPD officers may have been the reason he did so.
 He booked a one-way ticket to Florida a few days later.
 Counterterrorism officials in New York meanwhile investigated his plan to visit the city and whether he planned to stay or transfer to another flight.
 The FBI stated that he appeared to have arrived in the city specifically to carry out the shooting.
-Investigators found no specific reason why he chose the airport, nor had they determined a motive.
+Investigators found no specific reason why he chose the airport or motive for the attack.